China underscores commitment to Taiwan, warns interlopers - NewsBreak

 China underscores commitment to Taiwan, warns interlopers

-UNITED NATIONS — (AP) — China underscored its commitment Saturday to its claim to Taiwan, telling world leaders that anyone who gets in the way of its determination to reunify with the self-governing island would be “crushed by the wheels of history.”
+China underscored its commitment Saturday to its claim to Taiwan , telling world leaders that anyone who gets in the way of its determination to reunify with the self-governing island would be “crushed by the wheels of history.”

 China vehemently defends its claim on Taiwan, which separated from the mainland after a 1949 civil war and now functions with its own government.
 A recent visit by the speaker of the U.S. House of Representatives, Nancy Pelosi, markedly ratcheted up tensions between Washington and Beijing.